-We're just a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
-No matter how many words you've written, just remember that you're an amazing writer and have accomplished something.
+We're a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
+No matter how many words you've written, remember that you're an amazing writer and have accomplished something.
 I'm proud of what you've done so far.
 You've done an awesome job!
 For me?
-I'm at 25,099 words so far.
-I still … Continue reading NaNoWriMo Update!
+I'm at 25,099 words.
+I still got a long way … Continue reading NaNoWriMo Update!

 I'm not sure anyone talks about college writing classes.
 Movies say we have our classes in auditoriums.
-Those are only intro classes.
-Writing classes, also known as writing workshops, never have over eighteen people usually.
+Writing classes, also known as workshops, never have over eighteen people.
 I have one with twelve people right now.
 One time only six people showed up.
-On the first day, we … Continue reading What writing classes always are…
+On the first day, we introduce ourselves for almost seven minutes each. … Continue reading What writing classes are like

-“The road to hell is paved with adverbs.” - Stephen King Adverbs have become some of the most hated words in the English language, especially for writers.
-Although, it's hard to see how adverbs slow stories down sometimes.
-Popular adverbs include: particularly usually simply quite little finally accidentally fast As a tip, duplicate the story … Continue reading Writing adverbs
+“The road to hell is paved with adverbs.” - Stephen King Adverbs are some of the most hated words in the English language, especially for some writers.
+Though it's hard to see how adverbs slow stories down.
+Popular adverbs include: particularly usually simply quite little finally accidentally fast As a tip, duplicate your story and … Continue reading Writing adverbs

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
-Around first grade, I got tired of being tested for reading.
-I hated reading something just to get brought hard comprehension questions.
-I didn’t understand any … Continue reading What book saved me?
+Around first grade, I got tired of those reading tests.
+I hated reading something just to get asked hard comprehension questions.
+I didn’t understand any of … Continue reading What book saved me?

 Having a writing goal can destroy a writer.
 Every writer has his or her own ideals of where he or she wants to be in the writing world.
-Some are fine just self publishing.
+Some love self-publishing.
 Some never write for a paycheck.
 Others hope their novels spread hope or make it to the best seller’s list.
-But … Continue reading Being creatively exhausted
+But having that writing … Continue reading Being creatively exhausted

 Can people dream too big?
 Is it too much to want to change the world?
-Perhaps I thought of doing that too early on.
+I thought of doing that early on.
 I loved every time I made someone smile as a kid.
 I wanted more of it.
 Craved it.
-Writing was my forte out of everything, so I decided to change the … Continue reading Am I writing too big?
+Writing was my forte out of everything, so I decided to change the world through … Continue reading Am I writing too big?